 Open year-round, Juntura Hot Springs cannot be easily accessed all the time.
 Only during dry weather and a low water level, visitors can ford the river.
 It is not safe to cross the river during high water and spring runoff.

 The hot springs consist of two pools.
 A large one is a 15 by 30 feet pool and sits in the center of the island.
-It is fed by 115°F thermal water directly from the source.
-In the summertime heat, it's too hot for soaking during the summer heat.
+It is fed by thermal water at a temperature of 115°F directly from the source.
+It's typically too hot for soaking during the summer heat.
 However, when air temperatures get cooler in the fall, the main pool may offer a great soaking opportunity for as many as 20-30 people at a time.
 There is a concrete slab that assists bathers with getting into the pool.

 The mineral water flows down from the main pond to the riverside pool which provides a more comfortable temperature for soaking during the hot summer months.